Power-to-gas

-Power-to-gas (often abbreviated P2G) is a technology that uses electric power to produce a gaseous fuel.
+Power-to-gas (often abbreviated P2G) is a technical process that uses electric power to produce a gaseous fuel, sometimes referred to as an electrofuel.

 Most P2G systems use electrolysis to produce hydrogen.
 The hydrogen can be used directly, or further steps (known as two-stage P2G systems) may convert the hydrogen into syngas, methane, or LPG.

 Single-stage P2G systems to produce methane also exist, such as reversible solid oxide cell (rSOC) technology.

 Produced gas, just like natural gas or industrially produced hydrogen or methane, is a commodity and may be used as such through existing infrastructure (pipelines and gas storage facilities), including back to power at a loss.
 However, provided the power comes from renewable energy, it can be touted as a carbon-neutral fuel, renewable, and a way to store variable renewable energy.